rtic-rs/rtic/book/en/src/internals/tasks.md

 The ready queue is a SPSC (Single Producer Single Consumer) lock-free queue.
-The task dispatcher owns the consumer endpoint of the queue; the producer endpoint is treated as a resource shared by the tasks that can `spawn` other tasks.
+The task dispatcher owns the consumer endpoint of the queue; the producer endpoint is treated as a resource contended by the tasks that can `spawn` other tasks.

 ## The task dispatcher